 The Environment Trust aims to inspire love of local places.
 We are an established landscape and buildings preservation trust caring for both the natural and built environment and connecting to people of all ages and backgrounds throughout south west London.
 We aim to enhance people’s lives through inclusion, volunteering and learning.

-As an effective project manager with an eye for detail, as well as an inspiring advocate for heritage, you will be comfortable operating at a high strategic level.
-You will deliver our existing commitments in Richmond and Wandsworth to develop local participation in understanding and celebrating heritage.
+As an effective and creative project manager with an eye for detail, as well as an inspiring advocate for heritage, you will be comfortable operating at a high strategic level.
+You will deliver our existing commitments in Richmond to develop local participation in understanding and celebrating heritage.
 You will enable volunteers to develop heritage skills through offering training and advice and seek to develop sustainable funding for ‘Heritage at Risk’ assets.
 This post is an opportunity to drive forward conservation practice and policy throughout the Environment Trust's area of operation.

-For further information contact Berny Simcox, firstname.lastname@example.org, tel 020 8891 5455
+For further information contact Berny Simcox, firstname.lastname@example.org

-Closing date: midday 16th June 2017
+Closing date: midday 22nd September 2017

 The Environment Trust for Richmond upon Thames (the Trust) is a well-established charity that has been operating for over 30 years, supporting the natural and built environment.
 We inspire a love of local places by creating events and projects that awaken curiosity in unexpected ways.
 Together we champion the ‘yesterday, today and tomorrow’ of our local area.

-The Conservation Project Assistant (CPA) would need to assist or run practical conservation volunteering sessions.
+The Nature Conservation Project Assistant (CPA) would need to assist or run practical conservation volunteering sessions.
 This would include corporate volunteering groups primarily but might also involve helping with local school volunteering programmes or volunteering events open to the general public.